-- 1. The course was identified as transferable to the specific baccalaureate institution in the Course Equivalency Table in effect at the time the course was taken. - The student completed the course with a grade of "C" or better.
+- 1. The course was identified as transferable to the specific baccalaureate institution in the course equivalency resource in effect at the time the course was taken. - 2.
+The student completed the course with a grade of "C" or better.

 While the College will maintain up-to-date transfer information and will provide academic advising and counseling to aid students in course selection, it is the responsibility of the students to avail themselves of these services.
 Students should be aware that baccalaureate degree completion requirements are not the same for all institutions or majors and that these requirements change over time.
 It is the responsibility of the student to keep informed of these changes and to adjust their program of courses accordingly.
-The Course Equivalency Table is available through the Black Hawk College website at www.bhc.edu.
+The course equivalency resources are available through the Black Hawk College website at www.bhc.edu/transfer.